kosmonautdnb/WatcomGL/README.md

 WatcomGL demo game: https://github.com/kosmonautdnb/WatcomGL_Demo_Game

-WatcomC library collection (with ImGui): https://github.com/kosmonautdnb/WatcomLibs
+WatcomC library collection with e.g. ImGui: https://github.com/kosmonautdnb/WatcomLibs

 You can use this library as a general C software rasterizer, it is not limited to DOS.